mojiastonybrook/Documentation_Logs/MaCh3_Installation_on_ComputeCanada_Clusters.md

  ssh -Y username@clustername.computecanada.ca
  ```
 ## Install MaCh3
-1. Prepare a bashrc script `setup.sh` to set up the computing environments on the cluster.
-An example for the contents in the script:
+1. Prepare a bashrc script `setup.sh` to set up the computing environments on the cluster. **Cedar** An example for the contents in the script:
 ```
 #!/bin/bash